mrivnak/raytracing/README.md

     - The `enum_dispatch` crate is used to transform dynamic dispatch into static dispatch for trait objects.
 - Owned materials and references are used instead of smart pointers.
 Rust's ownership model ensures that those are handled safely.
     - This and the previous point provide significant performance improvements over a more literal translation to Rust.
 - GUI interface with the `egui` crate for easy configuration.
 - PNG image output with the `image` crate.
+- No support for Bounding Volume Hierarchies (BVH).
+It would require using smart pointers, which carry a performance penalty greater than the performance gain from using BVHs.
+It was added and subsequently removed after benchmarking.